 As the history books have shown, Stan Lee’s questions, the ones he forces through Magneto, are exactly right.

 “Whereas Professor Xavier said, we’ve gotta all learn to live together, no matter how different we are.
 And I felt that represented some schools of thought that exist among the human race now.
 And it was fun to toy with that concept.
 And basically, the main idea was to show that bigotry is really a terrible thing, and we should all get along with each other no matter how different we are.
 That was the main objective.
-If you needed an objective for a superhero story.”
+If you

 Eventually, Max, now Erik, took the name Magneto and became a living example of both mutant existence and superiority.
 As Magneto, he leaped into the spotlight and transformed into a rallying point for all mutants.
 He wanted them to come out of hiding and face that which fears them most…humans.
 By doing this, he aimed to show the world that mutants do exist and that they will no longer be persecuted for who they are.

 From Magneto, himself, “I have been known by many names.
 Max Eisenhardt.
 Erik Lensherr.
 Magnus.
 Magneto.
 Each name marks its own sin, and one day I will answer for those offenses.
 But not today.
 Only my actions…what I do in the name of all mutants…hold any real meaning.”

 And this paralleled the time he was created in.

 The 1960s was a period of advancement for the United States.
 It saw the decades